 3.Y7.4.1.2 Message Semantics

-Care Plan Contributor receives the POST containing the activity definition from the Care Plan Guidance Service Actor.
+Care Plan Contributor receives the POST containing the activity definition from the Care Plan Definition Service Actor.
 Care Plan Contributor then utilizes FHIR $Apply operation to generate or update a Care Plan based on defined business logic.
 The Care Plan contains request or task resources.
 Business logic may also include generating or updating request or task resources.
 For example, business logic may determine that an Activity Definition include the need to create a procedureRequest resource.
 The procedureRequest resource is then sent to a laboratory system or a creation of a medicationRequest resource which is sent to a pharmacy system.
 Business logic may also include the handling of responses to the request resources.
 The updated or created Care Plan is managed by the Care Plan Service Actor.

 The base URL for this is: [base]/ActivityDefinition/[id]/$apply